postatum/aml2html/README.md

 The file must export a JS module with the following symbols:

 * `idMapping`: Function used to generate the final URIs shown in the HTML documentation for entities and dialects
+* `labelMapping`: Function used to generate the final labels shown in the HTML documentation for entities and dialects
 * `dialectsHeader`: Name of the header used for the dialects section in the documentaton
 * `schemasHeader`: Name of the header used for the schemas section in the documentation
 * `indexHeader`: Header to be displayed on the `index.html` page